tylervanover/jenkins-react-tutorial/README.md

 docker update --restart always my_jenkins
 ```

+### Jenkins Access

-> You need to have a Deploy Key and an API Access Token in order to setup the webhooks properly with your Jenkins box.
+You need to have a Deploy Key and an API Access Token in order to setup the webhooks properly with your Jenkins box.
 Please refer to [Deploy Keys](https://developer.github.com/v3/guides/managing-deploy-keys/#deploy-keys) and [API Tokens](https://jenkins.io/blog/2018/07/02/new-api-token-system/) for more information.

-> Your API Access Token is used as the **Secret** in your GitHub webook
+Your API Access Token is used as the **Secret** in your GitHub webook

 ### Sonatype/Nexus3
 Sonatype's Nexus3 will be our repository manager for stashing artifacts/npm builds.